Createdd/Writing/2022/articles/setupNewMac.md

 Check out their official homepage to browse through the reasons why it is a good fit for your needs: https://www.jetbrains.com/pycharm/

 The reason for using pycharm bei jetbrains is that it showed me throughout my work experience that this is the best all-in-one solution for dealing with larger data science projects.
-Event though you can customize VS code to be usable for large projects as well, I think that Pycharm still has an edge over the others.
+Even though you can customize VS code to be usable for large projects as well, I think that Pycharm still has an edge over the others.

 The datagrip extension for connecting with databases and handling queries is a blast to use and makes my life much easier.

 Everything from debugging, structuring project, executing code etc., comes to the best experience you can get currently.
 I not only deals with the database part but also allows for webdevelopment integration and other things like jupyter notebooks.
-I still use jupyter notebook for my detailed exploration code (check out my article on juypter notebook: XXXXX), but overall this is my go-to software and a must-have on my programmer laptop.
+I still use jupyter notebook for my detailed exploration code (check out my [article on juypter notebooks](https://towardsdatascience.com/jupyter-notebook-or-lab-or-vs-code-b772f8388911?source=user_profile---------0-------------------------------)), but overall this is my go-to software and a must-have on my programmer laptop.

 ## Github
 For working with Github it is great to install the Github CLI.

 Follow the instructions on their docs.
 Install it with brew by simply executing `brew install gh` Before cloning a repo, you would need to set up authentication.
 This is done via `gh auth login`.
 Simply follow all instructions.
 Then you can clone gh repositories directly with `gh repo clone REPO_NAME`